 In fact, lactate acts as a buffer to increase the pH level.
 Because it increases along with a rise in proton accumulation, lactate is used as an indirect marker to measure cell metabolism.
 However, this can cause some people, including scientists, to form a misconception that lactate is associated with the rise of acidity in the blood.
 (2)

 “Lactate production is therefore good and not bad for contracting muscle.
 Lactate is not a bad molecule, and it has been given a bad rap from being falsely blamed for the cause of acidosis.” ~ Dr. Len Kravitz, exercise physiologist, University of New Mexico

 Research in the past few decades found that lactate is actually used in your cells’ mitochondria — the “energy powerhouse” that makes ATP — including your heart.
 Trained athletes during intense exercise can utilize lactate in their muscle cells for fuel better than those who are not physically conditioned for intense exercise.
 The more conditioned and well-trained you are, the better your mitochondria can process lactate and shuttle it out of the cell to be recycled.
 (3)

 When you stop exercising, any lactate that is still in your blood and is not used by your muscle cells gets returned to your liver, is converted into pyruvate, and eventually glucose through a process called the Cori Cycle.
 This glucose can be used to rebuild supplies of glycogen in your muscles or further energy use for your muscles and nervous system.
 (4)

-As you can see, lactate is part of a complex metabolic system and a vital part of helping you endure and adapt during your workouts and other physical activities.
-It sure isn’t a “toxin.”
+Lactate is part of a complex metabolic system and a vital part of helping you endure and adapt during your workouts and other physical activities.
+It sure is not a “toxin.”

 1. Cell Respiration.
 Wyzant Resources.